Ceramic vs stainless steel cookware

 One important rule when using ceramic coated cookware is to keep the heat at a low temperature.
 Turning the heat up too high could make food stick and cause you to scrape the pan.
 Speaking of scraping, try not to use utensils made of heavy metals because you run the risk of scraping your ceramic coating.

-During clean-up, use a gentle dish soap and a non-abrasive sponge because scrub pads can ruin your dish.
+During clean-up, use gentle dish soap and a non-abrasive sponge because scrub pads can ruin your dish.
 There is a ton of ceramic coated cookware that is scratch resistant, but they may cost a little more change.

 2. Myth #2: I can’t store my things in the fridge or use the dishwasher.